c2web/uw_boundless/README.txt

 Configuration
 ---------------
-1. Download this theme and put it in the sites/all/themes/ folder of your site.
+1. Download this theme and put the extracted folder in the sites/[all|my_sitename]/themes/ folder of your site.
+Make sure the folder name is "uw_boundless".

 2. Enable the theme
 Navigate to Administration > Appearance and make sure that the UW Boundless theme is the enabled and default theme.